Aging Cat Issues

-We have three cats.
-Our busiest and newest is a male rescue cat named Skeeter, whose antics provide plenty for me to record.
-Also, we have Sammy, a plump and loving fellow.
-Last, yet the first to arrive, is The Goddess, our sole female.
+I lived in a household which included three cats.
+The busiest and newest was a male rescue cat named Skeeter, whose antics provide plenty for me to record.
+Also, we had Sammy, a plump and loving fellow.
+The first to arrive was The Goddess, the sole female.

-We do not know The Goddess’s age.
-Obviously, she is older than her son.
-Equally obviously, she is older than our two-year-old Skeeter because MyGuy has lived with her for over 6 years.
-Do cats get gray in the muzzle the way dogs do in their sunset years?
-The Goddess is not changing fur color.
+We did not know The Goddess’s age because she was a stray who truly broke into the house and was allowed to stay.
+The landlord has lived with her for over 11 years.
+Some cats get gray in the muzzle the way dogs do in their sunset years.
+However, The Goddess is not changing fur color.
 Nonetheless, we think she is “mature” or “advanced” in euphemistic human terms.
 Really, she’s an old biddy and a cranky one at that!

 I am worried about The Goddess.
 In the last couple months, she has changed.
 It started with a 24-hour vomiting bug.
 Sometimes the difference between hairball expulsion and puking can be a fine line.
 However, I feel it was an intestinal germ causing the emissions.
 Since it abated after one day, we did not take her to the veterinarian.
 After (or due to) that episode The Goddess noticeably lost weight.
-She has always been a petite yet gymnastically muscular gal – sort of a feline version of Olga Korbut crossed with Nancy Reagan.
+She has always been a petite yet gymnastically muscular gal – sort of a feline version of Olympic gymnast Simone Biles crossed with Guardian of the Galaxy, Rocket Raccoon.
 Now, sadly, her back haunches are hollowed out where she formerly had meat.
 When I pick her up, she feels so light.
 That’s the other thing.
 Her behavior is changing.

 Cat Resting on Chair Arm

 In my very amateur cat-mom status, I have long suspected that The Goddess has arthritis.
 I could be totally wrong, I know.
 Sometimes she seems to move her back legs awkwardly when going up or down stairs.
 Yet other times, all seems honky dory.
 Quite recently, when The Goddess hopped up to the arm of the couch (about 32 inches), her back legs missed.
-I remember an article in Ask the Vets’ Pets discussing that sort of behavior as a symptom of cat arthritis.
-Unlike the vet, though, I do not think MyGuy will start any medical treatment for her.
+I remember an article discussing that sort of behavior as a symptom of cat arthritis.